-4.30 DataBase
+4.31 DataBase

 The actions for working with a database are collected in this group.
-In contrast to actions SQL Query [84] $\mu$ Dataset Loop [213], all these actions work in one session.
-At first you have to open a database (DB Open [406]), perform necessary actions and then close the database (DB Close [407]).
+In contrast to actions SQL Query $\square$ $\square$ Dataset Loop $\square$ , all these actions work in one session.
+At first you have to open a database (DB Open $\square$ ), perform necessary actions and then close the database (DB Close $\square$ ).
 Thereby, you can execute a complex sequence of actions with a database as a single block.

-The actions SQL Query [84] and Dataset Loop [213] open their session for processing query and serve to perform single queries.
+The actions SQL Query and Dataset Loop processing query and serve to perform single queries.